 A former assassin known as The Bride wakens from a four-year coma.
 The child she carried in her womb is gone.
 Now she must wreak vengeance on the team of assassins who betrayed her - a team she was once part of.

 John McClane, officer of the NYPD, tries to save his wife Holly Gennaro and several others that were taken hostage by German terrorist Hans Gruber during a Christmas party at the Nakatomi Plaza in Los Angeles.

-The story of Frank Abagnale Jr., before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and legal prosecutor as a seasoned and dedicated FBI agent pursues him.
+A seasoned FBI agent pursues Frank Abagnale Jr. who, before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and a legal prosecutor.

 Malcom Crowe (Bruce Willis)is a child psychologist who receives an award on the same night that he is visited by a very unhappy ex-patient.
 After this encounter, Crowe takes on the task of curing a young boy with the same ills as the ex-patient (Donnie Wahlberg) .
 This boy "sees dead people".
 Crowe spends a lot of time with the boy much to the dismay of his wife (Olivia Williams).
 Cole's mom (Toni Collette) is at her wit's end with what to do about her son's increasing problems.
 Crowe is the boy's only hope.Written by

 Jeff Mellinger <firstname.lastname@example.org>

 257 of 307 people found this review helpful.

 Was this review helpful to you?